About this Property

 - Condo

 Escape to "ONE More Sandy Day!"
-This 2BR/2BA beachfront condo in Sands Beach Club is freshly modernized and designed for relaxation.
-Inside, the cavernous living room, master suite, and modernized kitchen offer a comfortable getaway.
+This 2BR/2BA beachfront condo in Sands Beach Club is freshly refreshed and designed for relaxation.
+Inside, the cavernous living room, master suite, and updated kitchen offer a comfortable getaway.
 Outside, relax on your private balcony overlooking the Singleton Swash & Atlantic Ocean, savor the resort amenities, or take a walk over to Ocean Annies.
 All this just a few steps from the beach!
 Book your stay now and experience "ONE More Sandy Day" at the beach!

 - 2 Cavernous bedrooms, plus sleeper couch for 3 total beds sleeping 6 guests!